alexis-turpin-aws/workshop-batch-assets/Module2-BuildDockerAndPushToAmazonECR/Module2.md

 	When you don't specify additional commands, the container will run the `CMD` argument specified in our **Dockerfile** by default.
 When it's done executing all the commands, the container will exit.

-1. You can override the command the container runs by doing `docker run -t monte-carlo-simulator <command to run instead of default>`
+1. You can override the command the container runs by doing `docker run -t simulator <command to run instead of default>`

 	For example, the below will run the `ls` command in the container